Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 Usability testing asks different questions: Can users find what they need?
 Are interactive elements easy to use?
 Does the experience feel intuitive on each device?

-RWD usability testing differs from traditional usability testing by requiring evaluation across:
+RWD usability testing differs from traditional usability testing by requiring evaluation across multiple dimensions simultaneously:

 • Devices: Smartphones, tablets, desktops, and sometimes hybrid devices